sumguytho/SpiralKnightsMods/README.md

  - - JRE: Oracle's jre1.8.0_311.x86 - for Windows
  - Python 3.8.5 - for scripts, it should probably work with earlier versions it's just the one i use
  - Krakatau - the one i use is at commit ea9b62d01e53e3ab3de4731e79af2eb7b0fa3766

+## Mod commands

+Each mod uses chat commands for controls, the chat commands are:

+ * Mod Manager: /mod
+ * HUD Hider: /hud
+ * Flight: /flight

+Type each command in game chat to see further description as to how to use the mod.

 ## Notes